Turf112/Forthcomingwebsite/README.md

-Rarn commissions online using your smartphone/ laptop
+Earn commissions online using your smartphone/ laptop